sparkfun/eng_application/Documentation/HowToFoldAShirt.md

 ![alt text](02.JPG "Hem folded back")
 *photo by Sam Wizer*

-You'll want to fold the whole bottom part of the shirt back on itself to make sure that the fold is straight in the back as well.
+To make sure that the fold is straight in the back, fold the bottom of the shirt away from you.
 ![alt text](03.JPG "Adjusting the hem fold")
 *photo by Sam Wizer*